Shriram-Raja/HP-MITER/README.md

 ```

 - After the run is complete, the file named in Line 49 will be created in the root directory.
-- It can be moved to the **Results** directory which has sub directories with the results of other runs.
-- One of these sub directories can be duplicated, the *.txt* file in the duplicate replaced with the new one and the *.py* file can be modified to obtain the required graphs.
+- This file can be parsed with a .py script to obtain graphs.

 ## Modifying Priority Orderings (POs)